 State Licensing and NCCPA Exam

-Licensing requires obtaining a passing score on the National Commission on Certification of Physician Assistants (NCCPA) Physician Assistant National Certification Examination (PANCE).
-The NCCPA examination is the current examination accepted by the NYSED and all other jurisdictions within the United States.
-To register for the PANCE, students must provide the following information to the program chair: the student's name (exactly as indicated on the picture ID the student will be using for the board exam); and birthdate.
+To register for the PANCE, students must provide the following information to the program chair: the student's name (exactly as indicated on the picture ID the student will be using for the board exam) and birthdate.
 Students will be notified if additional information is needed.
 Using the information provided, an account will be created by NCCPA that will allow the student to register for the PANCE.

 Job Placement Information

 The program provides continuous and ongoing professional development.
 Prior to graduation and during the final year the PA program will provide information to the students on career development including items such as resume writing, job hunting, interviewing skills, contract negotiations, and other issues impacting successful employment as a PA.
-NYIT Career Services office works closely with the department to offer their services
+New York Tech Career Services office works closely with the department to offer their services

 The PA program also maintains a job listing for PA student and graduate use, with postings received from employers and recruiters.

 The following constitutes general guidelines for Letters of Recommendation: